 It wasn’t a project a kid was making with love, persuading to become a successful developer.
 It was a project a “successful” developer was making with fear, persuading not to be perceived as a kid.
 And guess what.
 He was constantly failing.

 Now let’s take some lessons from my young self.

 Find what you love to do.
-Put your heart and soul in it.
+Put your heart and soul into it.
 Make it your profession.
 You need a job that embodies who you are.
-Expose yourself to new ideas, learn new things, meet people who share the same passion, take more risks.
+Expose yourself to new ideas, learn new things, meet people who share the same passion, and take more risks.

 If you haven’t found yet what drives you, I have a tip for you.
 Take an empty piece of paper.
 Write down what drives you, what are you curious about.
-What makes you lose the sense of time.
-What are the tasks you are willing to do that everybody else doesn’t.
-You got it?
-Great.
+What makes you lose the sense of time?
+What are the tasks you are willing to do that everybody else doesn’t?

 Now you have to find the courage and the time to work on it.